 AWARNING Hot coolant is under pressure and can cause severe burns when loosening the pressure cap.
 Let the engine cool before loosening the pressure cap.

-- 6. If freezing temperatures are expected, see Heat Exchanger under Periodic Maintenance (p.
-4-7).
-Also drain the muffler. - 7.
+- 6. Drain the heat exchanger and muffler if freezing temperatures are expected. - 7.
 Disengage a PTO clutch if so equipped. - 8.
 Clean and lightly oil parts that can rust.

 Returning the Genset to Service